mort666/yubikey_database_authenticatable/README.md

 ## Setup

 Once the plugin is installed, all you need to do is setup the user model which includes a small addition to the model itself and to the schema.

+In order to communicate with the Yubikey authentication services the API key will need to be provided, this should be included into the Devise config, set yubikey_api_key and yubikey_api_id in the Devise configuration file (in config/initializers/devise.rb).

+Get a key here: <https://upgrade.yubico.com/getapikey/>

+	config.yubikey_api_key = "" # => API Key must be set to validate one time passwords
+	config.yubikey_api_id = ""  # => API ID must be set to validate one time passwords

 The following needs to be added to the User module.